S-VHS: Use for digital audio

-In 1991, Alesis introduced ADAT, an eight-track digital audio recording system that used S-VHS cassettes.
+In 1991, Alesis introduced Alesis Digital Audio Tape (ADAT), an eight-track digital audio recording system that used S-VHS cassettes.
 An ADAT machine recorded eight tracks of uncompressed audio material in 16-bit (later 20-bit) resolution.
 The recording time was one-third of the cassette's nominal playing time, e.g., a 120-minute S-VHS cassette held 40 minutes of eight-track audio.

 Studer produced the V-Eight (manufactured and sold by Alesis as the M20) and the V-Twenty-Four digital multitrack recorders.
-These used S-VHS cassettes for 8-track and 24-track digital audio recording, at a significantly lower cost than their DASH reel-to-reel digital recorders.
-The videotape transports were made for Studer by Matsushita.
+These used S-VHS cassettes for 8- and 24-track digital audio recording, at a significantly lower cost than their Digital Audio Stationary Head (DASH) reel-to-reel digital recorders.
+The recorders' videotape transports were made for Studer by the company Matsushita.